henriksommerfeld/blog-hugo/content/article/2019-11-26-i-love-my-new-2013-macbook-pro/index.md

 * Large number of CD's for...2002's version of a _film offline watch list_.
 * A bottle of [Jägermeister][2]

-As I started working after graduation, Windows was again the default choice and still is where I work.
+As I started working after graduation, Windows was again the default choice and still is where I work today.
 Especially as a [.Net developer specialised in SharePoint][3], Windows was a requirement, not a choice.

 ## My New Mac 🤩